bnoordhuis/node-profiler/README.md

 	//
 	profiler.pause();

 This results in a v8.log being written to the current directory that you can process with the V8 profiling tools.

 See http://code.google.com/p/v8/wiki/V8Profiler for more information.

+## Advanced usage

 By default, everything that can be profiled, is: heap and CPU usage, and JS object construction.
 This can be customized by passing a bitwise OR of the following flags to resume() and pause():